plgd-dev/doc/content/en/features/device-shadow.md

 @enduml
 {{< /plantuml >}}

-## Disable/Enable device shadow

-When the client wants to disable/enable the device shadow, for eg maintenance reasons, it needs to send the request `UpdateDeviceMetadataRequest` with `ShadowSynchronization` and `CorrelationId`.
-The disable/enable device shadows occur only when the device is connected.
-For confirmation, the client needs to wait for the event `DeviceMetadataUpdated`, where `CorrelationId` will be the same as was sent in `UpdateDeviceMetadataRequest`.
+## Disable Device Shadow feature
+All changes that occur on the connected device are observed and stored in the EventStore.
+There are few use cases where Device Shadow - active observation of all changes is not desired.
+For example, if the device is in the maintenance state and produces test data that shall not be part of the audit log, Device Shadow should be for this device disabled.
+To do so, a client needs to send the request `UpdateDeviceMetadataRequest` with `ShadowSynchronization` and `CorrelationId`.

+The Device Shadow feature is disabled only after the successful recipient of the `DeviceMetadataUpdated` event containing the same correlation id used in the Update request.
+This confirmation event is received only if the device is/comes online.

 {{< plantuml id="update-shadow-synchronization" >}}
 @startuml Sequence